EBZebra/docs/edge/source/guide/configreference.md

 ### CaPath
 >Note : This setting is not supported in Enterprise Browser.

-A directory containing CA certificates in PEM format (one certificate per file).
+Specifies a fully qualified path to the directory containing CA certificates in PEM format (one certificate per file).
 The OpenSSL c_rehash utility must be used to generate appropriately named links to the certificate files.
 See [http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information.

 **Possible Values**